-I was born on the Wirral (quite a long time ago now), and my writing career got off to a rocky start at Barnston Primary School where my creative writing was considered so bad, I was put on the writing equivalent of the naughty step, and stayed there for some time.
+I was born on the Wirral, and my writing career got off to a rocky start at Barnston Primary School where my creative writing was considered so bad that I was put on the writing equivalent of the naughty step, and stayed there for some time.

-I’d like to say that from that day on, fired by a desire to prove my teachers wrong, I pursued a writing career with relentless intensity.
-But I didn’t.
+I’d like to say that from that day on, fired by the urge to prove my teachers wrong, I pursued a writing career with burning intensity.
+Sadly, though, I didn’t.

 What I did do, as a small and a not-so-small child, was listen to my father quite a lot.
 He was an extraordinary story-teller, and instilled in me – and in many others – a sense of the fun that could be had through the telling and hearing of tales.
 But apart from that, nothing much happened (writing-wise) for the next thirty years.